ThomasAMH/chess/shared/development_roadmap.md

 ## Careful To...
 * Use naming conventions
+* You have to justify why a more simple solution would not work better!

 ## Tasks
 _And debug statements along the way via toString()_
 1. In order for the tests to pass, you are required to override the equals() and hashCode() methods in your class implementations as necessary.
-This includes the ChessPosition, ChessPiece, ChessMove, and ChessBoard classes in particular
+This includes the...
+   - [x] ChessPosition
+   - [x] ChessPiece
+   - [x] ChessMove
+   - [x] Chess Board
-2. Ensure that the pieces have the color, piece_id, possible_moves properties set up (Used to calculate the pieces move correctly)
+2. Ensure that the pieces have the following properties set up (Used to calculate the pieces move correctly)
+   - [x] color
+   - [ ] possible_moves
       1. Possible moves are NOT stored, but are calculated by looping the dictionary (Simplifies keeping the data structure updated)
 3. Implement chessboard piece storage structure
-   1. Ensure that the chessboard stores these pieces in an accessible hashtable (Break down pieces by color)
+   1. ~~Ensure that the chessboard stores these pieces in an accessible hashtable (Break down pieces by color)~~
+   2. Instead,

 4. Implement the piece possible piece movement functions
+5. Ensure that the generated equals() and hashCode() functions work!

 !
 Consider implementing a Debug class

 ## Piece Movement Notes
-* Piece movement provided by static helper class PieceMoveCalculator(piece)
 * Every piece has a function that is called on a switch
 * There are two types of moves:
   * **Iterator Moves** are moves that must check every square in a direction until an enemy or friendly piece is encountered